 The Federal Motor Carrier Safety Administration (FMCSA) reveals that errors made by drivers of large trucks (18-wheelers, semis, tractor-trailers) were the most common cause of truck accidents nationwide.
 Negligent acts by truck drivers included the consuming alcohol, driving with insufficient sleep, exercising poor judgment, driving too fast and others forms of carelessness.

 Have you been injured in an accident caused by a careless trucker in the Goldsboro area?
-Strickland, Agner & Associates can help you get the compensation you need and deserve.
-Contact us now for a free consultation, claim review and discussion of your legal options.
+Strickland Agner Pittman can help you get the compensation you need and deserve.
+Contact us now for a free consultation and talk to a truck accident lawyer, claim review and discussion of your legal options.

 Truck Crashes: A Major Safety Threat in North Carolina